dlzhyh/crazydiskmark/README.md

 * [Buy me a Coffee](#buy-me-a-coffee)
 * [License](#license)

-## Please, this program is made to run in SSD´s only.
-Don´t try to run this app in mechanical disks.
-Thank you.

 ## About

 ***Crazy DiskMark*** is a utility to benchmark ***SSD*** disks on linux and produce results like ***CrystalDiskMark***.